 If a settlement or court award is obtained, they’ll be responsible for distributing the compensation in accordance with the law, which typically means transferring the funds to any surviving beneficiaries (as specified by state statutes or the deceased’s will).
 Afterward, they must also seek the court’s approval to close the estate and finalize legal proceedings.

-If you’re unsure whether you can file a wrongful death suit yourself, don’t hesitate to speak with our team so we can review your specific situation’s details and help you forge the best path forward.
+If you’re unsure whether you can file a wrongful death suit yourself, don’t hesitate to speak with our team so we can review your specific situation’s details and help you forge a clear path forward.

 Compensation and Damages